How a testicle cancer check can save your life

 What causes testicular cancer?

 Testicular cancer occurs when the cells in your testicles develop sudden abnormalities and grow out of control.
-However, the cause of the abnormal cell growth is unknown, opens in a new tab.
+However, the cause of the abnormal cell growth is unknown.

 Risk factors